 Go through every screenshot examples, there are hundreds and hundreds of them.

 Take special notice of minute but subtle differences in the examples.
-Even though the Guidelines is only 166 pages long, due to hundreds of examples with links ( which you have to click and study), it takes a lot of time to soak in that many information.
+Even though the Guideline is only 168 pages long, due to hundreds of examples with links (which you have to click and study), it takes a lot of time to soak in that much information.

 Here is how you should allocate your time for each part of the rater qualification test :

-- Practical Part I : Allot 2 and half days for this test.
+- Practical Part I: Allot 2 and half days for this test.
 This has to be completed in a PC or a Mac or Linux running Chrome or Chromebook.
 This is a tough exam and hence be very diligent while giving the scores.
-Your result will be notified immediately as soon as you hit submit button.
+Your result will be notified immediately as soon as you hit the submit button.

 Other helpful tips for this test